-Stripping is the method by which a main vein in the leg is removed, usually the Great Saphenous Vein and the Small Saphenous Vein.
+Stripping is the method by which a main vein in the leg is removed.
+This is usually the Great Saphenous Vein and the Small Saphenous Vein.
 An incision is made over the top of the vein, where it has a junction with a deeper vein, and the top of the vein is cut away and the stump tied.
 The vein then has a wire or ‘stripper’ passed down it, and this is brought to the surface lower down in the leg.
 The vein is tied to the stripper and, when the stripper is removed, the vein is stripped out.

 Surgeons have been stripping varicose veins as standard treatment for more than 30 years.
 Research has shown that this treatment approach does not work and therefore the technique should never be performed.
 Some of the problems with Vein Stripping include: